shabeer-syed/acesinehrs/_pages/starterguide.md

 # Data preparation and standardisation
 ---
-Now, lets get the data ready for analysis!
+Now, let's get the data ready for analysis!
 Implementing the ACE indicators using code lists requires preparing and restructuring your data sets into a uniform format.
 The data standardisation allows you to directly merge code lists and indicators to the data set to apply their attached algorithms.

-**IMPORTANT!** <i class="fas fa-exclamation-triangle" style="color: #e3740d;"></i> Implementing the ACE indicators in more complex data sets like primary care data (GP records) requires knowledge of how to restructure, manipulate and combine multiple large data sets into one or multiple new files using a programming language of choice (e.g., Python, R).
-In this section, we provide only brief information on data management related-tasks specific to the implementation of the ACE indicators.
-Many data management tasks involves a [split-apply-combine strategy](https://www.jstatsoft.org/article/view/v059i10), that is, the ability to "..break up a big problem into manageable pieces, operate on each piece independently and then put all the pieces back together (Wickham, 2014, p1)".
+**IMPORTANT!** <i class="fas fa-exclamation-triangle" style="color: #e3740d;"></i> IImplementing the ACE indicators in more complex data sets like primary care data (GP records) requires restructuring, manipulating and combining multiple large data sets into one or multiple new files using a programming language of choice (e.g., Python, R).
+This section provides only brief information on data management specific to the implementation of the ACE indicators.
+Many data management tasks involve a [split-apply-combine strategy](https://www.jstatsoft.org/article/view/v059i10), that is, the ability to "..break up a big problem into manageable pieces, operate on each piece independently and then put all the pieces back together (Wickham, 2014, p1)".
 This information is therefore intended as supplementary recommendations to users who already have skills in  programming languages like R, Python, or SQL.
-To learn how to use R for data management, we recommend ["R for Data Science (2e)" by Hadley Wickham, Mine Çetinkaya-Rundel and Garrett Grolemund](https://r4ds.hadley.nz/) free to read online.
+To learn how to use R for data management, we recommend reading [*"R for Data Science (2e)*" by Hadley Wickham, Mine Çetinkaya-Rundel and Garrett Grolemund](https://r4ds.hadley.nz/), freely available online.
 {: .notice--danger}

 ## Data extraction and restructuring
 ### Streaming data extraction
 * *Streaming data extraction.* Having identified your cohort, we recommend using a streaming approach to first extract only relevant patient data from the different files by iterating over (i.e. repeating the matching) each patient ID in each file against your separate list of patient IDs (i.e. cohort).
-This is an essential intermediate step which allows for data restructuring and cleaning of smaller data files before applying the coded ACE indicators.
+This essential intermediate step allows for data restructuring and cleaning of smaller data files before applying the coded ACE indicators.

-  A "streaming approach" refers to reading and processing data in chunks or sequentially, rather than loading the entire dataset into memory at once.
-Whilst *SQL* is recommended for larger databases, R or Python can also be used to apply streaming by first loading your list of relevant patient IDs and then extract relevant data by combining package functions like: *data.table::fread(.... ,data.table=F)* with *dplyr::filter* and *fastmatch::%fin%*.
+  A "streaming approach" refers to reading and processing data in chunks or sequentially rather than loading the entire dataset into memory at once.
+Whilst *SQL* is useful for handling larger databases, R or Python can also apply *streaming* by first loading your list of relevant patient IDs and then extracting relevant data using package functions like: *data.table::fread(.... ,data.table=F)* with *dplyr::filter* and *fastmatch::%fin%*.
 Here is an example in R which extract relevant patient data from multiple files (assuming they have the same underlying file structure) into one new file without loading everything into working memory:

 ```ruby
 # Step 1: Set up the working directory